Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Data and analysis

 Similarly, the Keck/DEIMOS slit spectra should also miss a portion of the total Ly$\alpha$ flux due to the slit loss.
 We estimate the DEIMOS slit loss for Ly$\alpha$ flux following the same procedures for estimating MUSE aperture loss.
 We note that our DEIMOS sources are brighter than our MUSE sources (median absolute UV magnitude M$_{\rm UV}=-19.6$ for DEIMOS vs. M$_{\rm UV}=-18.8$ for MUSE).
 However, \citet{Leclercq2017} show that the Ly$\alpha$ halo scale length does not change significantly with M$_{\rm UV}$.
 Therefore, we use the same Ly$\alpha$ surface brightness profile model generated utilizing the parameters measured in \citet{Leclercq2017} to estimate the fraction of in-slit light.
-We find that $\simeq57$~per~cent of the total Ly$\alpha$ flux will be recovered within the DEIMOS slit.
-Here, we note that the MUSE or DEIMOS aperture loss is estimated based on the median parameters of Ly$\alpha$ surface brightness profile measurements at $z\simeq5-6$, and thus it could vary among individual sources.
-Nevertheless, this estimation provides a general sense of how much of the total Ly$\alpha$ flux could be recovered by those apertures.
+We find that $\simeq57$~per~cent of the total Ly$\alpha$ flux will be recovered within the $1.0$~arcsec width DEIMOS slit.
+Here we note that the MUSE or DEIMOS aperture loss of Ly$\alpha$ flux is estimated based on the median parameters of Ly$\alpha$ surface brightness profile measurements at $z\simeq5-6$, and thus it could vary among individual sources.
+Taking the Ly$\alpha$ halo scale length range of $z\simeq5-6$ Ly$\alpha$ emitters ($1-10$~kpc) reported in \citet{Leclercq2017}, we estimate that the fraction of total Ly$\alpha$ flux recovered by MUSE ($1$~arcsec width DEIMOS slit) measurement ranges from $61$ to $86$~per~cent ($44$ to $63$~per~cent).
+This suggests the true total flux may vary by $0.8-1.1\times$ relative to that derived in this paper.